anon-blue/anon.blue/README.txt

-olice Post for theft & child molestation, he is possibly armed and is a heavy dr ug user so use caution. $10,000 reward for his capture!
+olice Post for theft & child molestation, he is possibly armed and is a heavy ok klll?Ssbhbububububhhhh114514homoptrint for his capture!
 Please call (989) 354 - 1800 to report any tips!
 Thank you!
 His social Media with photos facebook.com/tr eandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some